BYU vs. Idaho State NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Bengals rack up 35.4 yards per game, 373.4 fewer yards than the 408.8 the Cougars allow.

-- The Bengals have turned the ball over two times, 13 fewer times than the Cougars have forced turnovers (15).
+- The Bengals have two giveaways this season, while the Cougars have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.